ningweinw/iengage/project-files/case-study/Azure Infrastructure/Storage account performance.md

    <button onclick="toggleSolution('solution1')">Monitor Metrics</button>
    <div id="solution1" style="display:none;">
-     <p>The rep will start by checking the Azure Monitor metrics for the storage account, focusing on IOPS and throughput usage.
+     <p>The support representative will start by checking the Azure Monitor metrics for the storage account, focusing on IOPS and throughput usage.
 This helps identify if the limits are being exceeded.</p>
    </div>

   <button onclick="toggleSolution('solution2')">Analyze Usage Patterns</button>